elixir-europe-training/ELIXIR-ELITMa/pages/modules/module2/chapter1.md

 ## Why a NDMS matters

 - ELIXIR Nodes bring together many institutions, services and communities.
 Each group works with data in different ways.
 Without a shared direction it becomes difficult to coordinate work or explain how the Node supports its researchers.
-A Node Data Management Strategy (NDMS) helps create this direction and provides clarity
+A NDMS helps create this direction and provides clarity

 - It shows what the Node wants to achieve in data management, how its services fit together and where support is still needed.
 It reduces duplication, improves communication and helps staff understand their roles

 - A strategy also supports long-term planning.
 It helps the Node decide which services to maintain, where to invest effort and how to respond to new demands or opportunities.
 Funders and national partners often expect this kind of clarity.
 An NDMS offers a simple way to meet that expectation.

-## What a data management strategy is
+## What a NDMS is

-- A Node data management strategy is a short, practical document.
+- A NDMS is a short, practical document.
 It outlines the main goals of the Node, the data landscape it serves and the principles that guide its work

 - It brings together information that often exists in many places.
 It does not replace detailed policies, service descriptions or Data Management Plans.
 Instead, it connects them